openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 Additional metadata is part of the EC design in a few different areas:

 * New metadata is introduced in each 'fragment' that is opaque to Swift, it is used by PyECLib for internal purposes.
-* New metadata is introduced as system object metadata (pic doesn't show it as sysmeta but it will be) as shown in this picture:
+* New metadata is introduced as system object metadata as shown in this picture:

 .. image:: images/meta.png